Freetz/freetz/make/README.md

     Build the full gdb debugger to run on the target.

   * **[inotify-tools 3.14](../docs/make/inotify-tools.md)<a id='inotify-tools'></a>**<br>
     inotify-tools - watch file and directory access inotify-tools is a C library and a set of command-line programs for Linux providing a simple interface to inotify.
 These programs can be used to monitor and act upon filesystem events.
 The programs are written in C and have no dependencies other than a Linux kernel supporting inotify. inotifywait This command simply blocks for inotify events, making it appropriate for use in shell scripts.
 It can watch any set of files and directories, and can recursively watch entire directory trees. inotifywatch inotifywatch collects filesystem usage statistics and outputs counts of each inotify event.
-Please read https://freetz.github.io/wiki/packages/inotify_tools for further
+Please read https://freetz.github.io/wiki/packages/inotify_tools for further details.
+Improper usage can lead to reboots.
      - [Inotify und Inotify-Tools allgemein](../docs/make/inotify-tools.md#inotify-und-inotify-tools-allgemein)
      - [Dateizugriffe der FritzBox ab dem Start beobachten](../docs/make/inotify-tools.md#dateizugriffe-der-fritzbox-ab-dem-start-beobachten)
      - [Was wird von rc.inotify_tools protokolliert?](../docs/make/inotify-tools.md#was-wird-von-rcinotify-tools-protokolliert)